Skip to content Skip to footer

 Having support from family and friends can make managing OSA easier.
 Share your experiences and what you’re going through with them.
 They can help ensure your environment is conducive to your new sleep routines and provide emotional support.

-Also, consider joining a support group for people with OSA to connect with others facing similar challenges.
+Consider joining a support group for people with OSA to connect with others facing similar challenges.
 These groups can offer advice, encouragement, and understanding from people who know what you’re dealing with.

 Moderate OSA is a sleep disorder where breathing stops and starts many times during the night.
 This level of OSA can make you feel very tired during the day, hurt your focus, and affect your heart health.